Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 Rods are used when it is darker.
 The retinal cells contain a photopigment (opsins) that absorbs light and produces an electrical signal.

+Colour vision is achieved by comparing the ratio of activation of the three different cones, instead of the absolute activation of a certain cone.
+This is because cones are activated over a range of wavelengths, and the wavelength ranges for different cones overlap each other.
+This is called the principle of univariance.
+(Drawing a diagram would be useful)

 <br/>

 ## Risk Assessment